Tenji period

 The Tenji period is a brief span of years during the Asuka period of Japanese history.
-The Tenji period describes a span of years which were considered to have begun in the 1322nd year of the Yamato dynasty.
+The Tenji period describes a span of years which were considered to have begun in the 1322nd year of the imperial dynasty.

 The timespan is the same as the reign of Emperor Tenji, which is traditionally considered to have been from 662 through 672.